jeffhammond/HPCInfo/mpi/rma/README.md

 Unlike ARMCI, GA uses opaque data handles and thus all of the problems w.r.t. mapping ARMCI to MPI-RMA disappear.

-[http://www.mcs.anl.gov/research/projects/mpi/usingmpi2/ Using MPI-2] outlines an implementation of Global Arrays over MPI-2 RMA.
+http://www.mcs.anl.gov/research/projects/mpi/usingmpi2/ outlines an implementation of Global Arrays over MPI-2 RMA.
 The primary issue seen there is the lack of remote atomic operations, which were added in MPI-3 RMA.

 ## GASNet

 MPI-3 RMA addresses most/all of the criticisms in [http://www.cs.berkeley.edu/~bonachea/upc/bonachea-duell-mpi.pdf Bonachea and Duell].

-MPI-3 does not provide active-messages but they have been implementable since MPI-2.1 using, e.g., Pthreads and Send-Recv (see [[MPI#Implementing_active-message_using_MPI_and_Pthreads|this]] for a crude example).
-This - or intermittent polling - is how the GASNet MPI conduit, Charm++ and [[MADNESS]] all implement active messages over MPI 2-sided.
+MPI-3 does not provide active-messages but they have been implementable since MPI-2.1 using, e.g., Pthreads and Send-Recv (see https://github.com/jeffhammond/HPCInfo/tree/master/mpi/active-messages for a crude example).
+This - or intermittent polling - is how the GASNet MPI conduit, Charm++ and MADNESS all implement active messages over MPI 2-sided.

 ## UPC